nixprime/cpsm/README.md

 4. Hit Enter to open the file you wanted in the current window.

-To achieve this, cpsm needs to deliver
+To achieve this, cpsm needs to deliver:

 - high quality search results (at sufficiently high levels of quality, it's possible to enter a short query, hit Enter without needing to look at and